fieldtrip/website/tutorial/coregistration_opm.md

     dip11 = ft_dipolefitting(cfg, comp11);
     dip14 = ft_dipolefitting(cfg, comp14);

-The data in this example was obtained using the CTF magnetic phantom, with the HPI coils placed on well-defined locations (with respect to one another), i.e. located on 12 (Nas) 3 and 9 o'clock (Rpa/Lpa) of a 7.5 cm radius circle.
-Accounting for the thickness of the coils, the expected distances between the localizer coils on the phantom are as follows:
+The data in this example was obtained with the HPI coils placed on well-defined locations on the CTF magnetic phantom.
+The phantom, when seen from above, has the Nasion coil located at 12:00 o'clock and LPA and RPA at 9:00 and 3:00 o'clock.
+The radius of the phantom is 7.5 cm.
+Also accounting for the thickness of the coils, the expected distances between the localizer coils on the phantom are as follows:

-- L-R: 0.1532
-- N-R/N-L: 0.1083
+- Left-Right: 15.32 cm
+- Nasion-Left and Nasion-Right: 10.83 cm

 We can verify the reconstructed distances as follows.
 Note that for a real measurement, one would need to measure the distance between the fiducials first (e.g. with a Polhemus scanner, see above) in order to be able to make such a comparison.

     % for verification
-    p     = [dip08.dip.pos; dip14.dip.pos; dip11.dip.pos];
-    delta = pdist(p);
-    disp(delta);
+    disp(norm(dip11.dip.pos - dip14.dip.pos)*100) % in cm
+    disp(norm(dip08.dip.pos - dip11.dip.pos)*100)
+    disp(norm(dip08.dip.pos - dip14.dip.pos)*100)

 ### Definition of the head-based coordinate system

-Now, we can use the identified location, to compute the coregistration matrix, that transforms the sensor positions from 'helmet' coordinates to the head coordinate system, as defined by the positions of the fiducial locations.
+Now that we have identified the HPI coil locations, we can compute the coregistration matrix that transforms the HPI coil positions from 'helmet' or sensor coordinates to 'head' coordinates.
 Here, we use the neuromag convention.

-    % sensor coordinates into head coordinates (RAS) transform_sens2head = ft_headcoordinates(dip08.dip.pos, dip14.dip.pos, dip11.dip.pos, 'neuromag');
+    % transform fiducial coordinates to head coordinates (RAS) fid1 = dip08.dip.pos; % nas
+    fid2 = dip14.dip.pos; % lpa
+    fid3 = dip11.dip.pos; % rpa
+    transform_sens2head = ft_headcoordinates(fid1, fid2, fid3, 'neuromag');

 ### Apply the transformation matrix to the sensors

-load fieldlinebeta2;
+Converting the actual OPM positions from 'helmet' or sensor coordinates to 'head' coordinates is done using the **[ft_transform_geometry](/reference/utilities/ft_transform_geometry)** function.

-fieldlinebeta2_hpi = ft_transform_geometry(transform_sens2head, fieldlinebeta2);
+    fieldlinebeta2_head = ft_transform_geometry(transform_sens2head, fieldlinebeta2);

 ## Coregistration using a 3D scanner

-{% include markup/info %}
+{% include markup/warning %}
-Note that if you are using 3D scanner based on an iPhone or iPad, such as the [Structure Sensor](ref), and if you have the OPMs in the same MSR as a SQUID MEG system, you will want to turn the iPhone or iPad to airplane mode prior to taking it into the MSR.
-Otherwise the electromagnetic fields of the cellular and/or wifi radio can cause problems with the SQUIDs.
+Note that if you are using 3D scanner based on an iPhone or iPad, such as the [Structure Sensor](https://structure.io), and if you have the OPMs in the same magnetically shielded room (MSR) as a SQUID MEG system, you will want to turn the iPhone or iPad to airplane mode prior to taking it into the MSR.
+Otherwise the electromagnetic fields of the cellular and/or wifi radio may cause problems with the SQUIDs.
 {% include markup/end %}

 The idea here is to make a sufficiently high quality 3D-model that captures the participant's facial features in register with the the helmet, such that the facial features can be used for coregistration with a surface image obtained from an anatomical MRI.
 From the image of the helmet, the position of the sensors can be deduced.
 Thus, the 3D-model serves as an intermediary to link the anatomy with the sensors.

 This part consists of the following steps:
 - Read the anatomical MRI, and assign a head-based coordinate system, using **[ft_read_mri](/reference/ft_read_mri)**, and **[ft_volumerealign](/reference/ft_volumerealign)**.